Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Prediction of particle velocity field

 where $\rho_p(q)$ and $Q(q)$ are understood as the grid values at cell $q$.
 Using this definition, we write $\langle w^2_\text{tgt}\rangle^{1/2} = \left[\langle w^2_\text{tgt}\rangle^{\rho^\text{tgt}}_\text{grid}\right]^{1/2}$ for the ground truth relative velocity and $\langle w^2\rangle^{1/2}=\langle w^2_\text{out}\rangle^{1/2} = \left[\langle w^2_\text{out}\rangle^{\rho^\text{out}}_\text{grid}\right]^{1/2}$ for the output velocity field.

-Unlike grid RDFs, computing these quantities on the grid are relatively expensive.
-To see that, notice if we were to compute the statistics for the whole grid $r\in [256^{-1},1]$, we would need to check every grid point against every other grid point.
+Unlike grid RDFs, computing these quantities on the grid is relatively expensive.
+To compute the statistic for the whole grid $r\in [256^{-1},1]$, we would need to check every grid point against every other grid point.
 If $N$ is the number of grid points along one axis, this would imply a complexity $\approx (N^3)^2=N^6$.
 To reduce the computational cost, we restrict $r\in[256^{-1},10^{-1}]$ for all relative velocity statistics.
-This remains practical because for many applications it is the accuracy of relative velocities at small scales that is the most important.
+This is not a serious restriction because for many applications it is the accuracy of relative velocities at small scales that is the most important.
 Furthermore, from the estimated clustering scale in \S\ref{sec:lagrangian_dust_particles}, we see that the upper bound of the radii $r=10^{-1} \gg \ell_\eta \sim 10^{-3}$, so the relative velocity curve for $r>10^{-1}$ is likely not relevant for our application.
 Again, possible errors introduced by grid averaging are explored in Appendix~\ref{sec:grid_stats_vs_part_stats}.

 We plot $\langle w^2\rangle^{1/2}$ and its error as a function of $r$ in Fig.~\ref{fig:vp_rel_grouped}.
-The upper left panel shows that the particle velocity fields produced by UNET-V and UNET-R have a similar shape to ground truth (ATHENA++), and the lower left panel shows that both models have their error bounded by approximately $15\%$ above and $7\%$ below.
+The upper left panel shows that the relative particle velocity fields produced by the UNET-V, UNET-R, and the ground truth (ATHENA++) are similar in shape, and the lower left panel shows that both models have their error bounded by approximately $15\%$ above and $7\%$ below.
 For $r \gtrsim 2.5 \times 10^{-2}$, both models under-predict the relative velocity, while for $r\lesssim 2.5 \times 10^{-2}$ both over-predict.
-However, UNET-R's absolute error is always less than UNET-V's at all length scales.
+The absolute error for the UNET-R model is always less than that of UNET-V at all length scales.
 In particular, the errors in UNET-R's prediction are $\approx 2.5\%$ less than UNET-V's at the smallest and largest scales.
 Furthermore, the region around the point where UNET-R's error curve crosses unity, especially that toward the tail of the curve, is much flatter than that of UNET-V's.
 This indicates the error varies less with separation in UNET-R.

 The results above support our hypothesis that targeting the relative velocity aids in the network training.
 UNET-R can capture the radial dependence of relative velocity in the predicted particle velocity field within a maximum error of approximately 10\%.
 Although this error is systematic and scale-dependent rather than random, we consider this to be good performance.